dennypage/hubitat/drivers/aeotec-re7/README.md

 is subsequently disabled and re-enabled via the action button, the indicator will again be completely disabled as soon as a Refresh command is executed.

-**I have received confirmation from Aeotec that this issue is addressed in firmware 1.2 in September.**
+**This issue is addressed in firmware 1.2, released September 2020.**